 Forrester further develops this idea with the following broad definition: "Business Intelligence is a set of methodologies, processes, architectures, and technologies that transform raw data into meaningful and useful information used to enable more effective strategic, tactical, and operational insights and decision-making."

 Wayne Eckerson used this rather simple concept a few weeks ago: "BI consists of two diametrically opposed activities: top-down, metrics-driven reporting, and dashboarding where you know in advance what things you want to monitor, and bottom-up, ad hoc analysis to answer unanticipated questions."

 The BeyeNetwork published an article by Larry English where he emphasizes that "Business Intelligence requires information quality."
 English goes on to propose this definition of BI: "The ability of an enterprise to act effectively through the exploitation of its human and information resources."

 The Toolbox blog posed the question to LinkedIn users, and generated many interesting and insightful responses.
 I think Bill Cabiró's response illustrates the potential of operational BI.
 He states BI is "Getting the right information to the right people at the right time."

 What is business intelligence software?

-Business intelligence technology are the tools that make it possible to glean value from big data.
+Business intelligence software are the tools that make it possible to glean value from big data.
 Some examples of business intelligence technologies include data warehouses, dashboards, ad hoc reporting, data discovery tools and cloud data services.

-Business intelligence technologies are crucial to effective measurement through the use of KPIs (key performance indicators) and metrics across all levels of an organization.
+Business intelligence software solutions are crucial to effective measurement through the use of key performance indicators and metrics across all levels of an organization.
 Business intelligence tools allow companies to see both historical and current data in context, which enables better decision making and/or predictions depending on your business objectives.

 How is business intelligence used?